 The Everglades, also known as “The River of Grass”, is a beautiful but strong ecosystem that acts as one of the lungs for all living things.
 It’s one of the slowest moving rivers in the world and flows from the freshwater of Lake Okeechobee to the saltwater of the Atlantic Ocean.
-The Everglades is a haven for birds and wildlife of the world including the American Crocodile, the American Alligator, and don’t forget humanity.
+The Everglades is a haven for birds and wildlife of the world including the American Crocodile, and the American Alligator, and don’t forget humanity.
 The national park protects an unparalleled landscape in the country and we explore it on an airboat.

 It was the first time that I was on an airboat and I had no idea that the boat could go so fast!
 The airboat adventure took us to the swamp in the wilderness, seeking crocodiles and alligators in their natural habitat.
 Everyone was looking in different directions in a cautious state of mind and notified each other once they saw something.